 The Skysnag Blog

-Having a DMARC record with p=none is like having no DMARC record.
-Without enforcement (p=none), domain owners only receive data on who is spoofing them; they watch these attackers through reporting tools without doing anything to block them.
-It is like having an access management system that scans IDs but lets anyone in, even if the ID scan results in an unidentified individual.
-The DMARC policy identified with a p is the most crucial part of DMARC enforcement because it gives domain owners the ability to specify how they would like to handle emails that fail authentication checks.
-With DMARC enforcement (p=reject), domain owners can tell email clients to send unauthenticated messages to the spam folder or to block them altogether.
+Having a DMARC record set to p=none is essentially equivalent to not having a DMARC record at all.
+Without enforcement (p=none), it is similar to having an access management system that scans IDs but allows anyone to enter, even if the ID scan results in an unidentified individual.
+The DMARC policy identified with a “p” is the most crucial part of DMARC enforcement because it gives domain owners the ability to specify how they want to handle emails that fail authentication checks.
+With DMARC enforcement (p=reject), domain owners can instruct email clients to send unauthenticated messages to the spam folder or block them entirely.

 What are the DMARC policies?

-DMARC policies allow domain owners to specify what they wish to happen with emails that fail SPF & DKIM authentication checks.
+DMARC policies allow domain owners to specify what they want to happen with emails that fail SPF and DKIM authentication checks.